 I have an extensive network of collaborators around the world, apart from my collaborators in Edinburgh and those on my current European grants, they include:

 - Professor Suzanne Dickson (University of Gothenberg)

 - Professor Zsolt Liposits (Hungarian Academy of Sciences, Budapest)

 - Professor Valery Grinevich (University of Heidelberg)

-- Plus members of the Nudge-it consortium, and colleagues at Edinburgh: Mike Ludwig, John Menzies, Paula Brunton and Simone Meddle
+- Colleagues at Edinburgh: Mike Ludwig, John Menzies, Paula Brunton and Simone Meddle

 Leng G, Pineda Reyes R, Sabatier N, Ludwig M (2015) 60 YEARS OF NEUROENDOCRINOLOGY: The posterior pituitary: from Geoffrey Harris to our present understanding.
 J Endocrinol 226:T173-85.
 PMID 25901040

 Leng G, Ludwig M (2016) Intranasal oxytocin: myths and delusions.
 BiolPsychiatry 79:243-50.
 PMID 26049207